sblenkhorne/pyTankGame/README.md

 forward() and reverse() both return False if the movement could not be completed because of a collision.

-You gunner can be commanded to rotate the gun turret or fire the gun using these commands:
+Your gunner can be commanded to rotate the gun turret or fire the gun using these commands:

 my_tank.fire() - fires a shell in the current turret direction.
 Has an approximate two second cool down my_tank.rotate_left() - turns the turret 3 degrees to the left